bfrangipane/SSP-Analytics/README.md

 # Analytics

-This repo contains volunteer or for-fun analytics projects.
+This repo contains a sample code for an analytics project that I did for the nonprofit SSP.